 We left our lodge in Tarangire early the next morning and set out for Lake Manyara National Park.
 We went out the same way we had come in and one of the first sights were three giraffes, possibly in a close vicinity to the giraffes from the day before.
 Also a male waterbuck looked irresistible in his graceful stance.

-Further on our way out of Tarangire we met with a mother lioness and her two cubs that we fell in love with.
+Further on our way out of Tarangire we met with a mother lioness a66666nd her two cubs that we fell in love with.
 They were eagerly chewing on a long bone, which could have been the leftovers of an antelope, for instance.
-You must, however, accept the law of the jungle without queasiness out here in the wild.
+But we tried not to think of what the animal was in this case.
+You must accept the law of the jungle without queasiness out here in the wild.
 They, at least, just kill to eat.

-We then made our first encounter with wildebeests close by, as they were running across the road and mingled with zebras around a huge acacia.
-We were often going to see those together.
+We then made our first encounter with wildebeests close by, as they were running across the road and mingling with zebras around a huge acacia.
+We were often going to see those two species together.

 Manny had asked us as we got going from Tarangire in the morning if we would like to see a giant market that was taking place not far from our lodge in Manyara national park.
 Of course it sounded interesting, and it was.
 Everything was sold at that huge market, from cattle to rubber sandals made from worn-out tires, to food and drinks, to colorful fabrics with very African looking patterns.
 There was even at least one treadle sewing machine going very fast for those who wanted to get some clothing done while waiting.